 Greenwheels is the major Dutch car sharing company which has been in business for over 20 years and is partnered with NS Dutch Railways and Volkswagen.

-There are around 1,700 Greenwheels cars at permanent parking spots in 100 Dutch towns and cities.
+Greenwheels has around 1,700 cars located at permanent parking spots in 100 Dutch towns and cities.
 If you walk around Amsterdam you will notice Greenwheels cars parked at various places all over the city.

-Greenwheels has a range of cars for use: small city cars (Volkswagen Up! and Peugeot 107), a mid-range station wagon (Peugeot 207) and small van (Volkswagen Partner).
+Greenwheels has a range of cars for use: small city cars (Volkswagen Up!), a mid-range estate/station wagon (Volkswagen Golf Variant) and small van (Volkswagen Caddy).

-After you're done driving you return the car to the same parking spot by the specified time, put the key back into the computer and lock the car using your card or app.
+After you're done driving return the car to the same parking spot by the specified time, put the key back into the computer and lock the car using your card or app.

 The scheme is quite flexible - reservations can be cancelled up to 1 hour beforehand.
-It's possible to extend the rental period whilst you have the car by phoning the Greenwheels call centre - subject to availability, of course.
+It's possible to extend the rental period whilst you have the car - subject to availability - using the on-board computer.
 If you wish to rent during the popular weekend period then do book in advance.